 Example approaches found in the MAPGuide

-- A party may withdraw from the consortium agreement if key personnel are unwilling or unable to continue work on the project and a suitable replacement cannot be found.
+- Some consortium agreements in the MAPGuide allow one party to withdraw if key personnel are unwilling or unable to continue work on the project and suitable replacements cannot be found.